invertase/react-native-material-design/README.md

-> This library is unmaintained.
-Please use at your own risk.
+> This library is no longer maintained.
+As an alternative we highly recommend checking out [React Native Paper](https://github.com/callstack/react-native-paper) by the awesome folks over at @callstack. ✨

 # React Native Material Design